 Non-government internship

 While those interested in pursuing a full-time career within the government, those interested in working for a private organization or those who are simply unsure could benefit from an internship outside of the government sector.
-Non-government organizations will vary depending on whether they offer paid or unpaid internships.

 There are plenty of websites available to students that can assist them in finding the perfect internship.

-- WayUp.com, previously known as InternMatch.com, is another website built specifically to match students with their perfect internship.
+- WayUp.com: Previously known as InternMatch.com, is another website built specifically to match students with their perfect internship.
 Students will need to create a personalized profile and fill in their information before WayUp will try to match them with an employer.

 Some of the requirements for this internship include: